3. Configuration

 transport: tcp

-Tag connection-addresses configure a connection with one or multiple remote WAN Participants. connection-addresses is key for an array of Network Addresses.
+Tag connection-addresses configures a connection with one or multiple remote WAN Participants (WAN participant case) or Discovery Servers (Discovery Server participant case). connection-addresses is the key for an array of Network Addresses.

 connection-addresses: